“Atlas go wake your sister up, she needs to go to school,”

 “It’s important to know what’s going on so we don’t turn a blind eye, mom.
 And it won’t ruin my spirits— they’re already gone.”

-She rolled her brown eyes at that and strode to the kitchen.
+She rolled her brown eyes and strode to the kitchen.

 “There are four muffins on the table if you want a couple,” she called behind her shoulder.